Module I – Collections related to colonial contexts

 the challenges and issues involved in critically rethinking the management and promotion of these collections in exhibition catalogues, sales catalogues and databases

-Course programme (subject to change) – detailed programme to follow
+Course programme – detailed programme to follow

 31 January 2025 - Introduction / Provenance research in colonial contexts (1/2)